jpanderson91/lighthouse/Readme.md

   ![Cloud Shell](./images/cloudshell.png)

-  - Upload the file to the Cloud Shell using the upload button in the Cloud Shell toolbar.
+  - Upload the file to the Cloud Shell using the **Manage Files > Upload** button in the Cloud Shell toolbar.

   ![Upload PowerShell Script to Azure Cloud Shell](./images/upload-script-cloudshell.png)